PostgreSQL pgvector Usage vector

 Data Storage

-CREATE TABLE items (id bigserial PRIMARY KEY, embedding vector(3));Add a vector-type column to an existing table
+CREATE TABLE items (id bigserial PRIMARY KEY, embedding vector(3));Add a column of vector type to the existing table

 ALTER TABLE items ADD COLUMN embedding vector(3);Insert vector data